As of November 2020, I have observed 227 bird species in Alaska. All but three (which are noted in the list below) have been observed in Sitka.

 Over the years as my list has grown, so have my connections with other bird enthusiasts.
 What started out as a personal project largely disconnected from others has become ever more entwined with a community of people, both local to Sitka, as well as in other towns around Alaska and beyond.
-Although I’m sure I missed some, in an effort to highlight the collaborative nature of this pursuit, I have tried to bold each first sighting that was due to someone else reporting or pointing out a bird to me which I might not otherwise have found.
+It feels important to highlight the collaborative nature of this pursuit.
+Although I’m sure I missed some, in an effort to, I have tried to bold each first sighting that was due to someone else reporting or pointing out a bird to me which I might not otherwise have seen at the time.

-With the exception of the seen-but-not-yet-photographed-alive-in-the-wild Leach’s Storm-petrel, the list is ordered by the date of first identifiable photograph of a bird, with links going to the iNaturalist observation made with a photo from that day.
+With the exception of Leach’s Storm-petrel (which took me 6 years to photograph after my first sighting – after the first version of this page was published), the list is ordered by the date of first identifiable photograph of a bird, with links going to the iNaturalist observation made with a photo from that day.
 In a few cases (where noted), I had sight or sound observations and/or photos of tracks well before I was able to get photos.

 Pre-birder Early Years – 1998 through mid-2003:

-During the years before my first DSLR (with telephoto lens) my photos were typically of distant (or in one case stunned) birds, but still identifiable.
-I moved back to Sitka full time in Summer 2002, and by early 2003 was getting more serious about taking pictures of what I was seeing (including birds – as mediocre as the photos might be).
+During the years before my first DSLR with a telephoto lens, my photos were typically of distant (or in one case stunned) birds.
+They are generally not quality photos, but I could still identify the birds.
+My efforts picked up when I moved back to Sitka full time in Summer 2002.
+By 2003 was getting more serious about taking pictures of what I was seeing.
+Early that year on I worked on extracting a list of species I might expect to see.
+I significantly underestimated the number of species that spend time here.

 - 1998-06-09: Dark-eyed Junco (from scanned film)